svtk/kotlin-swift-interopedia/docs/classes/Enum class.md

 ## Enum class

-TL;DR: Doesn't work as expected.
-But an object with static elements was generated
+Doesn't work as expected.
+But an object with static elements was generated.

 ### Explanations